 Eunice Kim: From Fashion to Cannabis

 Eunice Kim is the founder and CEO of HiVi, a mission-led platform that champions plant-based self-care and wellness for the conscious consumer.
 Prior to starting HiVi, Eunice worked for Vogue and started her own successful sneaker-line.
 HiVi is Eunice’s passion for cannabis reimagined as a friendly and accessible space for fellow women to learn more about the plant through credible, Medical Advisor-backed education, a stigma-free community, and high-quality product recommendations.
-After learning that the cannabis industry is overwhelmingly white cis-male-led, Eunice decided it was her duty to amplify the work of underrepresented women and BIPOC founders and activists.
+After learning that the cannabis industry is overwhelmingly white cis-male-led, Eunice decided it was her duty to amplify the work of underrepresented, women owned CBD brands and plant based businesses, BIPOC founders, and activists.
 By working together, she believes her vision of a kinder and more ethical wellness/cannabis industry is possible.